10clouds/FluidBottomNavigation-rn/README.md

 4. default => Now you can setdefault tab by passing additional parameter in values object

+5. containerBackgroundColor => Now you can change default container background color by passing color value to `containerBackgroundColor` prop

+6. itemMaskBackgroundColor => Now you can change default mask color by passing color value to `itemMaskBackgroundColor` prop

 ### Extra paramters added
 | Property      | Type          | Default       | Description   | Required      |
 | ------------- | ------------- | ------------- | ------------- | ------------- |